SpareBank1/designsystem/designsystem/README.md

 ### How to run?

-To run the playwright tests, you need to navigate to this folder, and run `npm run test`, if you fail to run the tests, try running the `npm run playwright:install` command to install the browsers needed to run the tests.
+To run the playwright tests, you need to navigate to this folder, and run `npm test`, if you fail to run the tests, try running the `npm run playwright:install` command to install the browsers needed to run the tests.